MBB-team/VBA-toolbox/_wiki/VBA-model-inversion-in-4-steps.md

 - the input `u` (can be left empty)

-- the name/handle of the observation function g
+- `f_fname`: the name/handle of the evolution function (left empty for static models)

-- the name/handle of the evolution function f (empty for static models)
+- `g_fname`: the name/handle of the observation function

-- `dim` : the dimensions of the model variables
+- `dim`: the dimensions of the model variables

 - `options` (can be left empty)